xvik/gradle-quality-plugin/src/doc/docs/guide/java.md

 "apply false" is important because otherwise gradle would apply spotbugs plugin 6.x on java 8.

-!!! warning
-    There is a side effect: as quality plugin is not configuring spotbugs plugin, it will not apply annotations dependency.
-So, if you use spotbugs annotations, you will need to add them manually:

-    ```groovy
-    compileOnly 'com.github.spotbugs:spotbugs-annotations:{{ gradle.spotbugs }}'
-    ```

 If it is required to use spotbugs plugin 6.x on java >= 11, then you'll have to apply it like this (the only way for conditional application):